anonymoussee/Logger/README.md

 We have packaged all the static analysis related Java code with all required dependencies into JARs for reproduction, you can refer these Jars in folder `./Build`.

 ### Code Slicing
-Instruction for running the callgraph generators
+Instruction for running the callgraph generators:

 ```bash
 java -jar javacg-0.1-SNAPSHOT-static.jar project1.jar ... > cg.txt
 ```
-Instruction for generate code slice
+Instruction for generate code slice:

 ```python
 python generate_code_slice.py --cg cg.txt